apache/usergrid/sdks/html5-javascript/README.md

 	var dogs = new Usergrid.Collection('dogs'); //makes a new 'dogs' collection object

-If your collection already exists on the server, call the get() method to populate your new object with data from the server.
+If your collection already exists on the server, call the fetch() method to populate your new object with data from the server.
 For example:

-	dogs.get();
+	dogs.fetch();

-By default, the dogs.get() method uses the API to retrieve the first 10 dog entities and loads them into the dogs Collection object.
+By default, the dogs.fetch() method uses the API to retrieve the first 10 dog entities and loads them into the dogs Collection object.
 If you want to add a new entity to the collection, simply create it.
 For example:

 	var dog = new Usergrid.Entity("dogs");
 	dog.set("name","fido");